gamma-opt/DecisionProgramming.jl/docs/src/decision-programming/RJT-model.md

 ## Limitations

 Currently, the RJT formulation commands in the package do not support forbidden path or fixed path features.
+Explanations for them can be found from the [path-based model](@ref path-based-model) section.

 ## Computational considerations